-Germany’s last two coal mines will be closed down at the end of 2018.
-This scheduled termination of an entire industry is a predetermined process that was initiated with the coal policy agreement of February 7, 2007 between the German federal government, the states of North Rhine-Westphalia and Saarland, RAG, and the IG BCE.
-It is being funded in line with the Hard Coal Mining Financing Law passed by the German parliament on December 20, 2007.
+Germany’s last two hard coal mines closed down at the end of 2018.
+This scheduled termination of an entire industry was a predetermined process that was initiated with the Coal Policy Agreement of February 7, 2007 between the German federal government, the states of North Rhine-Westphalia and Saarland, RAG, and the IG BCE.
+It was funded in line with the Hard Coal Mining Financing Law passed by the German parliament on December 20, 2007.

-As the owner of the RAG Corporation, the RAG-Stiftung is commissioned to achieve the goals that were mutually formulated in this agreement.
-These goals include the socially acceptable discontinuation of subsidized coal mining.
-The foundation is providing qualification training to the employees promptly so that they can reenter the job market, and it is also informing them about new employment opportunities.
-Some employees are opting to end their working lives by accepting socially acceptable offers of early retirement.
+As the owner of RAG Corporation, the RAG-Stiftung is commissioned to achieve the goals that were mutually formulated in this agreement.
+These goals include the socially acceptable discontinuation of subsidized coal mining, which meanwhile has been successfully completed.
+Employees have been qualified so that they can reenter the job market, and they have been guided toward new employment opportunities.
+Some employees have opted to end their working lives by accepting socially acceptable offers of early retirement.

 Moreover, pumping facilities have to be operated in some areas in order to prevent lakes from forming above ground as a result of mine subsidence.
 Last but not least, groundwater purification facilities are operated in former mining areas to protect the groundwater.
 This active pit water and groundwater management cannot be discontinued after coal mining has ceased; it is a task that has to be performed in perpetuity.